-THN works with key partners such as Social Planning Toronto to support raising issues and opportunities with the City of Toronto that impact HIV and the HIV response in Toronto.
+THN works with key partners to support raising issues and opportunities with the City of Toronto that impact HIV and the HIV response in Toronto.

 For any questions, please contact Murray Jose-Boerbridge at THN.

 The Toronto Poverty Reduction Strategy is a 20-year plan that was unanimously approved by City Council in 2015.
 The strategy focuses on housing stability, services access, transit equity, food access, the quality of jobs and incomes, and systemic change.
 The 2019-2022 Poverty Reduction Strategy Action Plan will outline actions and initiatives that advance recommendations.

 The City recognizes the importance of civic engagement and encourages civic engagement.

 THN has received questions about limitations for not-for-profits in educating City Council (Councillor visits, e-mails, deputations) about the importance of City services, especially for organizations which depend upon City funding for some of their important work in the community.

 The City has a Policy on Political Activities that outlines activities that are “restricted” and “unrestricted activity” within any City grant-funded activity.
 The policy is consistent with Canada Revenue Agency regulations for registered charities and applies to political activity related to municipal, provincial and federal elections.

 As a general rule, for City grants funding, or any government funding and for charitable organizations, the key is to be non-partisan.
 In the language of the City policy: “A grant recipient may not use funds provided by the City to oppose or endorse a named candidate, party, or elected official.”
 In general, a protective and strategic approach is to focus criticisms or agreement on the policies or proposed policies of elected officials.
 It’s about what they have proposed or are doing, not who they are, nor about their preferences.